 Portuguese introduced the usage of violin, piano, and mandolin in Goan music.
 Dekhni, Fugdi, Corridinho, Mando are some of the traditional folk dances of Goa.

-The performing art in Goa is unique and have a distinct Goan flavor.
-Handicrafts in Goa use material that is naturally available like clay, sea-shell, paper, bamboo and brass which have become quite popular among tourist as they buy them as Goans souvenirs.
+The performing art in Goa is unique and has a distinct Goan flavor.
+Handicrafts in Goa use a material that is naturally available like clay, sea-shell, paper, bamboo and brass which have become quite popular among tourists as they buy them as Goans souvenirs.

 Fairs and Festival

-All the festival celebrated here have a Goan touch.
-Jatras (feast) is a special feature of Goan celebration where a palakhi or palanquin procession is carried out and thousands of people participate in it.
+All the festivals celebrated here have a Goan touch.
+Jatras (feast) is a special feature of the Goan celebration where a palakhi or palanquin procession is carried out and thousands of people participate in it.

-There are other Goans festival celebrated like Shigmo festival, Kalas Utsav, Novidade, Jatra of Shri Shanta Durga, Bonderam festival and the Goa Carnival.
-Along with these the Christmas and New year attract a lot of tourists.
+There are other Goans festivals celebrated like Shigmo festival, Kalas Utsav, Novidade, Jatra of Shri Shanta Durga, Bonderam festival, and the Goa Carnival.
+Along with these Christmas and New year attract a lot of tourists.

-Some of the popular sports that are played in Goa are bullfighting and football. water sports of Goa is also very popular.
-Goa is home to some of the finest casino in India.
+Some of the popular sports that are played in Goa are bullfighting and football.
+Water sports of Goa are also very popular.
+Goa is home to some of the finest casinos in India.
 It is the only state in India where gambling is legal.